pixdoet/aMuseMent/readme.md

 Downloaded songs are saved in `./saves/{playlist id}/`.
 Song metadata and album art is already present.

 Songs are automatically added to iTunes/Apple Music, depending on which one you have.
-You can turn this behaviour off in `config.json`.
+You can turn this behaviour off in [`config.json`](./config.md).
 Windows users will have songs saved to iTunes.

 ### HELLO: Linux users will not have iTunes functionality (no iTunes owo)

+## Arguments
+- `-c, --clean_saves`: Cleans ./saves directory
+- `-s, --save_single`: [Advanced] Save a single song

 ## TODO
 (in order of importance)

 - Add to iTunes (Windows)
 - GUI
-- CLI options
 - Cleaner code